morteza/CogText/docs/colloquium2021/slides.md

 ---
 # A latent space of tasks and constructs

-We are interested in a shared space of tests and constructs that encapsulates the similarity between one type given the other.
+:thought_balloon: We are interested in a shared space of tests and constructs that encapsulates the similarity between one type given the other.

 Similar to <mark>Peterson2019</mark> and <mark>Bavelier2019</mark>, but driven by data.